2024 CONMEBOL Pre-Olympic Tournament squads

-The 2024 CONMEBOL Pre-Olympic Tournament will be an international football tournament to be held in Venezuela from 20 January to 11 February 2024.
+The 2024 CONMEBOL Pre-Olympic Tournament was an international football tournament that was held in Venezuela from 20 January to 11 February 2024.
 The ten national teams involved in the tournament were required to register a squad of a minimum of 19 and a maximum of 23 players, including at least three goalkeepers (Regulations Article 48).
 Only players in these squads are eligible to take part in the tournament.
 The tournament exclusively requires players to be born on or after 1 January 2001 to be eligible, that is, they must be a maximum of 23 years old by the end of the calendar year in which the competition is played (Regulations Article 45).

 As the tournament will not held during the FIFA International Match Calendar, clubs were not obligated to release the players.

 Each national team had to register its list of up to 23 players in the COMET system and then submit it to CONMEBOL by 5 January 2024, 18:00 PYST (UTC−3) (Regulations Articles 49 and 50).
 Teams are only permitted to make player replacements in cases of serious injuries or illness up to 48 hours before the start of the tournament (Regulations Article 56).
 Teams are also permitted to replace an injured goalkeeper with another at any time during the tournament (Regulations Article 57).
 In addition, any player with positive PCR tests for SARS-CoV-2 may be replaced at any moment before and during the tournament (Regulations Article 59).
 All the substitutions must have the approval of the CONMEBOL Medical Commission.

 The age listed for each player is as of 20 January 2024, the first day of the tournament.
 A flag is included for coaches who are of a different nationality than their own national team.
 Players name marked in bold have been capped at full international level.